miagough/myrecipeapp/README.md

 This project allows the user to:
 - Add a recipe title and description
 - Update a recipe title and description
+- Add an image to a recipe
+- Update a recipe image
 - Toggle between light and dark mode

 ## Getting Started